VaishnavVerma/TubeFetchPy/README.md

 Certainly!
-Here's an enhanced version of the README file for your YouTube Video Downloader project:
+Here's a modified version of the README file with the requested instructions:

 ---

-# YouTube Video Downloader
+# TubeFetchPy - YouTube Video Downloader

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

-A simple yet powerful YouTube video downloader program built using Python and Tkinter.
+TubeFetchPy is a simple yet powerful YouTube video downloader program built using Python and Tkinter.

 ## Features